sanjitdutta/web-price-scraper/README.md

 Once you have downloaded this repository to your desired location, you can install the client as a `systemd` service.
-Update `web-price-scraper.service` `WorkingDirectory` and `ExecStart` parameters to make the location of your installation.
+Update `web-price-scraper.service` `WorkingDirectory` and `ExecStart` parameters to point to the location of your cloned repository.
 Then execute the following:

 ```bash
 cd client